calcuis/gguf-pack/README.md

 metadata inside the sample picture above (drag to browser for workflow)

-### major difference between gguf-pack and gguf-comfy
+### major difference between gguf-pack and comfy
 - gguf is a core node in gguf-pack
-- gguf is a custom node in gguf-comfy
+- gguf is a custom node in comfy

 ### references
 - ui-codebase: comfy